ElucidataInc/polly-docs/docs/polly_scout.md

 ## 3. Reviewing & Approving Search Intent

-Before running a search across entire databases, Scout's AI breaks down your query to show you exactly how it intends to filter the information.
+Before running a search across entire databases, Polly Scout breaks down your query to show you exactly how it intends to filter the information.
 It automatically captures and groups all relevant biological entities for your confirmation.

 ![Review Intent](./img/Polly-Scout/review_intent.png) <center>Review Intent</center>